 Contributing to Vespa

 All work on Vespa happens directly on Github, using the Github flow model.
 We release the master branch a few times a week and you should expect it to almost always work.
 In addition to the public Travis build we have a large acceptance and performance test suite which is also run continuously.
-We plan to add this to the open source code base later.

 All pull requests are reviewed by a member of the Vespa Committers team.
 You can find a suitable reviewer in the OWNERS file upward in the source tree from where you are making the change (the OWNERS have a special responsibility for ensuring the long-term integrity of a portion of the code).
 If you want to become a committer/OWNER making some quality contributions is the way to start.